 The better your practice, the brighter the flame.”

-Most of our classes are taught in the style of Iyengar Yoga.
-This is a system of Hatha yoga developed by BKS Iyengar and brought to the US in the 1960’s.
+Iyengar Yoga is a system of Hatha yoga developed by BKS Iyengar and brought to the US in the 1960’s.
 Iyengar yoga is appropriate for all levels of students.
 Beginners are very welcome, and no prior yoga experience is necessary.

 B.K.S.
 Iyengar (1918-2014) is responsible for codifying a system or style of practicing Yoga that makes sense and creates an environment and access to the traditional transformative way of practicing Yoga by brilliantly utilizing everyday objects like chairs, belts and straps, blocks, planks, benches to provide sustained support and structure to those who otherwise could not do the practice.
 His application of ‘props’ has been highly developed to educate the body so it is able to reach its greatest health potential and progress inwardly to the Self.
 He was taught by his brother-in-law, T. Krishnamacharya.
 Through his own rigorous and attentive practice and self-study he overcame many obstacles in life and began to help others with theirs.
 He is the author of the seminal book, Light on Yoga, which has been in print continuously since 1966.